This article will guide you through the troubleshooting for speed issues on an NBN™ Fibre to the Building or Fibre to the Node (FTTB/FTTN) service.

 If a different VDSL2-ready modem also gives you slow speeds, then it's safe to say that the original modem isn't faulty.

 - If you continue to experience slow speeds, please call us on 13 22 58 for further assistance.
-Please note that there is a set of advanced troubleshooting that is required in order to lodge a speed fault.

 If speeds improve while your modem is isolated